thiago-negri/wp-api-cli/COMMANDS.md

 ### Dict Prefix

-To set a query param as a dictionary (named array), use prefix `dict:`.
+To set an option as a dictionary, use prefix `dict:`.

-For example:
+For example, a dictionary is handled as a named array in query parameters:

 ```
 	$ wp-api-cli posts --filter dict:s=foo
 	> GET https://example.com/wp-json/wp/v2/posts?filter[s]=foo
 ```

+When sent as body, it will be an embedded JSON object.

 ### Text Prefix